Skip to main content

 7.5.1 The absentee ballot should be sent to the Department Head no later than the close of business on the day following the meeting.
 The absentee ballot may be sent by mail, fax, e-mail, telephone or any other future means of transmission.
 The Department Head shall keep the absentee vote confidential.

-7.6 A candidate who feels that his or her case is exceptionally strong may request consideration for early tenure and promotion by means of a letter to the Department Head and the DVF.
+7.6 A candidate who feels that their case is exceptionally strong may request consideration for early tenure and promotion by means of a letter to the Department Head and the DVF.
 This letter must be received by March 1 of the academic year previous to that in which such a request would be considered.